 - Style and theme it to match your brand guidelines.

-- Control the header, footer and sidebar navigation.
+- Control the navbar, footer and sidebar structure and contents.

 - Diagram concepts using docs-like-code integrations.